alkarami/Whelan-scRNA-Esophagus-Dec21/README.md

 This repository contain R scripts used for the Whelan Lab publication on the single-cell biology of the murine epithelium.
 Please download the 10X FASTQ files or the processed .txt matrices from the GEO accession [].
-Alternatively, feel free to use the Seurat R object aging.epi.clean.Robj, also provided in the GEO accession.
+Alternatively, feel free to use the Seurat R object aging.epi.Robj, also provided in the GEO accession.

 The core dependencies for these scripts:
 1. **R 4.0** https://www.r-project.org/